andrew/ultimate-awesome/README.md

 - [awesome-actions](https://github.com/octodemo/awesome-actions) - Repository template used to showcase Actions that tie into pull request and issue events.
 - [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated list of global electrical grid maps, datasets and resources.
 - [awesome-workplaces-slovenia](https://github.com/otobrglez/awesome-workplaces-slovenia) - Awesome workplaces in Slovenia 🇸🇮.
+- [awesome-documentation](https://github.com/pengqun/awesome-documentation) - 📃 A curated and up-to-date list of resources on software documentation templates, tools, guides, examples, etc.
 - [awesome-power-platform](https://github.com/Power-Maverick/awesome-power-platform) - A collection of awesome things regarding the Power Platform ecosystem.
 - [awesome-bitvm](https://github.com/Rsync25/awesome-bitvm) - A curated list of resources around  BitVM.
+- [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
+Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
+Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
 - [awesome-opensees](https://github.com/Hanlin-Dong/awesome-opensees) - A curated list of OpenSees resources.